 Does a VPN protect me from hackers on public Wi-Fi?

 Wi-Fi is inherently less secure than a cable connection.
-Wi-Fi works on radio waves, and just like with regular radio, anyone can tune in and catch the signal.
+It works on radio waves, and just like with regular radio, anyone with the know-how can tune in and catch the signal.

-They can simply capture the signals as they fly from your device to the router.
-They are able to set up false routers to steal your data.
-They can use public Wi-Fi to inject malware on your device or to pretend to be you online.
+In fact, hackers can capture the signals as they fly from your device to the router if they’re unprotected.
+They’re also able to set up false routers to steal your data, which is called a fake WAP (Wireless Access Point) attack, and use public Wi-Fi to inject malware on your device.

 Does a VPN protect me from hackers at home?